EusthEnoptEron/arise-multiplayer/README.md

 Mod that adds multiplayer to Tales of Arise

-For progress, see [Milestones](https://github.com/EusthEnoptEron/arise-multiplayer/milestones) and the [Project page](https://github.com/EusthEnoptEron/arise-multiplayer/projects/1).
+For progress, see <!-- [Milestones](https://github.com/EusthEnoptEron/arise-multiplayer/milestones) and--> the [Project page](https://github.com/EusthEnoptEron/arise-multiplayer/projects/1).

 ## Installing